Eviber/lem-in/README.md

 * The rooms
 * The links

-Comments can be anywhere but you have to specify the start and end rooms by putting the commands ##start ans ##end before declaring the room.
+Comments can be anywhere but you have to specify the start and end rooms by putting the commands ##start and ##end before declaring the room.

 ## Authors